cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstart.md

 ## Description

-The `gpstart` utility is used to start the Greenplum Database server processes.
-When you start a Greenplum Database system, you are actually starting several `postgres` database server listener processes at once (the coordinator and all of the segment instances).
+The `gpstart` utility is used to start the Cloudberry Database server processes.
+When you start a Cloudberry Database system, you are actually starting several `postgres` database server listener processes at once (the coordinator and all of the segment instances).
 The `gpstart` utility handles the startup of the individual instances.
 Each instance is started in parallel.

-As part of the startup process, the utility checks the consistency of heap checksum setting among the Greenplum Database coordinator and segment instances, either enabled or deactivated on all instances.
-If the heap checksum setting is different among the instances, an error is returned and Greenplum Database does not start.
+As part of the startup process, the utility checks the consistency of heap checksum setting among the Cloudberry Database coordinator and segment instances, either enabled or deactivated on all instances.
+If the heap checksum setting is different among the instances, an error is returned and Cloudberry Database does not start.
 The validation can be deactivated by specifying the option `--skip-heap-checksum-validation`.

 <!-- For more information about heap checksums, see [Enabling High Availability and Data Consistency Features](../../admin_guide/highavail/topics/g-enabling-high-availability-features.html). -->

-> **Note** Before you can start a Greenplum Database system, you must have initialized the system using `gpinitsystem`.
+> **Note** Before you can start a Cloudberry Database system, you must have initialized the system using `gpinitsystem`.
 Enabling or deactivating heap checksums is set when you initialize the system and cannot be changed after initialization.

-If the Greenplum Database system is configured with a standby coordinator, and `gpstart` does not detect it during startup, `gpstart` displays a warning and lets you cancel the startup operation.
+If the Cloudberry Database system is configured with a standby coordinator, and `gpstart` does not detect it during startup, `gpstart` displays a warning and lets you cancel the startup operation.

 - If the `-a` option (deactivate interactive mode prompts) is not specified, `gpstart` displays and logs these messages: